What is a Ventricular Septal Defect in Infants?

 If the defect is a larger hole, the child may breathe faster and harder than normal.
 The symptoms may not occur until several weeks after birth.
 This condition may cause higher pressure in the heart or reduced oxygen to the body.
 In time this will cause permanent damage to the lung blood vessels.
 Therefore, medium or larger holes in the heart may need surgical repair early in life to prevent complications.

-What are the Signs and Symptoms of a Ventricular Septal Defect in infants?
+What is the Ventricular Septal Defect Symptoms?

 The symptoms of having a hole in the heart of a child depend on the size and where it is located along the septum.
 Many children seem to have no symptoms.
 They grow and gain weight normally.